MdSaddamKazmi/CAP/README.md

 * Added the code to update email as firstname + last name + @gmail.com if email field is left blank while creating student record

-* Added the code to increase the strength of school by 1 once the student record is added for that school
+* Added the code to increase the strength (number of students in school) of school by 1 once the student record is added for that school

 What you need to do ==>